theforeman/theforeman.org/handbook.md

 Other things that are nice to do:

-*  Support users and other developers on the mailing lists, in Redmine, Serverfault, and in IRC #theforeman and #theforeman-dev
+*  Support users and other developers on the [forum](https://community.theforeman.org/), in Redmine, and in IRC #theforeman and #theforeman-dev
 *  Participate in (or even initiate) real-world events such as user/developer meetups, papers/talks at conferences, etc

 #### How do I become a committer?